giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

 ## Create first encryption key

-After successful deployment we can move to creating encryption key that will be used to encrypt data on your PVs.
+After successful deployment we can move to creating an encryption key which will be used to encrypt data on your PVs.

 Add a new key with key type, RSA key size, activation or expiration date of your choosing in the Key Vault directory.